charlesbrandt/public/code/javascript/files.md

 https://duckduckgo.com/?q=node+js+load+content+from+file&t=canonical&ia=qa
 node js load content from file at DuckDuckGo

-This can quickly move beyond the scope of just being Javascript specific to a system level [Distributed File System](~/public/storage/storage.md)
+This can quickly move beyond the scope of just being Javascript specific to a system level Distributed File System.

 ## List files in a directory